How much coolant should be in the reservoir?

 How much coolant should be in the overflow tank?

 The coolant reservoir holds the coolant when the fluid heats up while the car runs.
 The coolant in your reservoir should be the precise quantity needed at every point.
 Not too little and too much, as both can affect the system and the engine.
 When there is not enough coolant, it generates excess heat, which causes the engine to overheat and results in further damage to your engine.
+On the other hand, you don’t want the coolant reservoir overflowing either.

 You might want to stop your vehicle from overheating by edging the coolant on the filler neck.
 That, too, is wrong and can cause a problem.
 Filling the overflow tank above the maximum level would not allow the coolant to expand as it should.
 If the coolant expands without knowing where to go, it causes the system and the engine.